MrBroma/challenge-openspace-classifier/README.md

-# challenge-openspace-classifier
+# Challenge-Openspace-Classifier

-## description
+## Description

-This program allow people to link a excel fil with name to assign them different places in a openspace.
+This program allow people to link a excel file with names to assign them differents places in a openspace.

-## prerequisit :
+## Prerequisite
-you have to have pandas installed
+They are in the requirements.txt file

-## Run it :
+## Run it
-to run it you just need to launch it in your command prompt.
+To run it you just need to launch it in your command prompt.

-## made by :
+## Made by
-it was made in two days by:
+It was made in two days by : Geoffroy, Loic and Antoine
-Geoffroy
-Loic
-Antoine